thingsboard/thingsboard/.github/ISSUE_TEMPLATE/feature_request.md

 _____________________________________________________
 **Disclaimer**

 We appreciate your contribution whether it is a bug report, feature request, or pull request with improvement (hopefully).
-Please comply with the <a href="https://opensource.guide/building-community/">Community ethics policy</a>, and do not expect us to answer your requests immediately.
+Please comply with the [Community ethics policy](https://opensource.guide/building-community/), and do not expect us to answer your requests immediately.
 Also, do not treat *GitHub issues* as a support channel.